Madrasa (village)

 Madrasa was home to one of the last two Armeno-Tat communities in Azerbaijan, until they were expelled in the 1990s.

 It is the origin of the Madrasa grape, which is still cultivated locally and internationally for winemaking.

+Population

+Historically, Madrasa was an Armenian-populated village with several churches.
+Below is the demographic evolution of the village according to Russian Empire and early Soviet sources:

+The village had at least one functioning Armenian church noted in 19th-century imperial surveys.